-- Approximately 4 tests will be given. - A final exam will be given Friday December 15 from 3:15-5:15.
+- · Approximately 4 tests will be given. - A final exam will be given Tuesday December 11 at 10:15-1215.
 This exam will be two hours long and will cover all course material. - No Make-up exams.
+If you know ahead of time that you will be absent on the day of exam, it is sometimes possible to arrange to take it early.
 If you have a valid reason for missing an exam, your final exam score will count in place of the missed exam.